About

 I am a mother, a wife, an ex-wife, a daughter, a sister, a friend.
 I bring these pieces of myself into my profession.
 I take the work that I do very seriously and feel an obligation to come from a place of integrity myself.

 In the therapy world, there is research that dates back to the mid-1900s that establishes that the therapeutic relationship – the relationship between therapist and client – is the basis of security, safety, and ultimately change in the client within the therapy process.
 There are many tools, approaches, and strategies that therapists employ to help clients with growth and change.
-And this is important…that a therapist is up on research, common and new practices and techniques, ethical and legal practices, and is ever growing and evolving professionally.
+These are also important factors in choosing a therapist that is right for you.
 Yet the therapeutic relationship is truly the foundation and the key to successful therapy.
-Without it, things just won’t gel, it will feel awkward, unsafe at times, funky, and there is probably going to be little progress.
-My priority is for you to feel seen, heard, and supported, regardless of what you are dealing with.
+Lisa’s priority is for you to feel seen, heard, and supported, regardless of what you are dealing with.

 Healing and peace are on the horizon.